 Driven Federal Criminal Defense Attorneys for FBI, OIG, DEA and IRS Cases in Fayetteville

 If you are subject to a federal investigation in Fayetteville, you need a proven attorney as soon as possible.
-If federal agents have come to your house or office; if you have received a target letter or grand jury subpoena from an Assistant U.S. Attorney working in Fayetteville, Fort Smith, El Dorado, Harrison, Hot Springs, or Texarkana; if the government has accused you of being part of a criminal conspiracy; or if you have been arrested on federal charges, you need attorneys with the necessary experience in federal cases to defend you.
+If federal agents have come to your house or office; if you have received a target letter or grand jury subpoena from an Assistant U.S. Attorney working in Fayetteville, Fort Smith, El Dorado, Harrison, Hot Springs, or Texarkana; if the government has accused you of being part of a criminal conspiracy; or if you have been arrested on federal charges, you need attorneys with the necessary experience at the federal level to defend you.

 We Are a Federal Criminal Defense Law Firm Serving Clients in Fayetteville

 Oberheiden, P.C. is a nationally serving law firm that is renowned for fighting and preventing federal criminal charges throughout the federal districts of Arkansas.
 Our Fayetteville federal criminal defense attorneys have been featured by media both nationally and throughout the state in cases involving FBI, DEA, OIG, and IRS investigations, federal court litigation, and important matters of constitutional law and protection.

 Unlike other firms that specialize in (general) criminal defense, we only take federal cases in Fayetteville, AR and elsewhere in the state.
 Because our practice focuses on federal cases, we offer clients in Arkansas an entire team of attorneys with significant and deep experience with the federal justice system.
 Our attorneys include:

 - Previous Department of Justice Attorneys – Trial Division